 Admire Some Street Art

 Depending on how long you’d like to drive, you can see some truly gorgeous waterfalls near Asheville.
-Whether you only have time for a 30 minute drive or can drive over an hour away, you’re sure to find a waterfall you want to explore.
-There are over 14 beautiful waterfalls near Asheville just waiting for you to explore them.
+Whether you only have time for a 30-minute drive or can drive over an hour away, you’re sure to find a waterfall you want to explore.
+There are dozens of beautiful waterfalls near Asheville just waiting for you to explore.

 When you plan your day trip, keep in mind that while most of the falls are free to hike to, some do have a fee to enter the parking area.
 However, you should be able to see most of these waterfalls without paying an entrance fee.
 Depending on what time of year you are visiting they can also get pretty crowded – especially during ‘Peak Week’ when the fall colors are most vibrant.